You can’t beat this high-interest rate on cash savings. But there are a few catches.

 However the same account is offered by both Natwest and RBS, and you can open up an extra current account and digital regular saver at the other bank.

 If you have an account you need to go to your online banking or app to open the saver.
 I did this via my app and it took just three minutes.
 There’s an “Apply” button on the bottom right, and the tap the savings option.
 It’s all self explanatory from there.

-You need to set up a standing order of between £1 and £50 from your Natwest account, though you can cancel this once you reach £1,000.
+You need to set up a standing order of between £1 and £150 from your Natwest account, though you can cancel this once you reach £1,000.